 Internet Firewall Allows SMTP

-We recommend that you configure the Internet firewall to allow access to SMTP traffic.
+We recommend configuring the Internet firewall to allow access to SMTP traffic.
 For more information, see How to allow SMB/SMTP outbound traffic (or any other service).

 Egress Rule for SMTP